viant/mcp-sqlkit/README.md

   scy project – for example Cloud Secret Manager, HashiCorp Vault, etc.  The default location is `file://~/.secret/mcpt`.

-• **MCP user-interaction flow** – if a connector lacks a stored secret SQLKit uses the MCP `CreateUserInteraction` API to instruct the **client** to open a browser window.
+• **MCP secret-elicitation flow** – if a connector lacks a stored secret SQLKit uses the MCP `Elicit` API to instruct the **client** to kick-off a browser-based flow.
 The user types the credentials (or completes an OAuth2 consent screen) directly in that page – the secret never passes through the MCP client.
 Once submitted the connector transitions from PENDING_SECRET to ACTIVE automatically.